 Other common fees include foreign transaction fees — whether you’ll be charged extra to use your card when traveling internationally — and balance-transfer fees.
 People with credit card debt will sometimes transfer their balance to another card (usually with a 0% APR introductory offer) to save on interest while they pay it down.
 Make sure you know these numbers before you’re hit with unexpected charges.

 Rewards: There are a lot of credit cards out there — I mean, a lot — so in an effort to get you to choose one card over another, some providers offer rewards programs.
 Take stock of the different offerings out there and see which would benefit you the most.
 For instance, if you love dining out, you may choose a card with a cash-back program on restaurants.
 Or if you’re always going on trips, one with a travel credit could make more sense.
-Our guide to credit card rewards breaks down some of the most popular ones.

 But don’t choose a card solely on its rewards — make sure all of the terms work for you.
 The best piece of plastic is the one that fits your financial goals.